jokruger/dec128/README.md

 ## Notes on Terminology

-- **Precision**: The number of decimal places in a number.
-For example, 1.00 has a precision of 2 and 1.0000 has a precision of 4.
+- **Scale**: Number of digits after the decimal point.
+For example, 1.00 has scale of 2 and 1.0000 has scale of 4.
-- **Exponent**: Same as precision, but in the context of low-level implementation details or Dec128 encoding.
+- **Exponent**: Same as scale, but in the context of low-level implementation details or Dec128 encoding.
 - **Canonical**: The representation of a number with the minimum number of decimal places required to represent the number.
+- **Quantum***: The smallest step at a given scale.
+For example, scale 2 has quantum 0.01

 ## License